rocdev-foundation/rocdev/README.md

 # Rocdev

+RocDev.org is a hub for promoting software development in the Greater Rochester Area.
+The current site is actually at this repo: https://github.com/585-software/homepage

-The online presence for RocDev written with Elixir and Phoenix.
+This work in progress is the future online presence for RocDev written with Elixir and Phoenix.

 ## Getting Started

-To start developing, see [CONTRIBUTING.md](docs/CONTRIBUTING.md).
+To start developing, see CONTRIBUTING.md.

 ## Learn more